 The College of Education is approved by the Arizona Department of Education for the preparation of elementary, secondary, and special education teachers.
 Students who complete an approved program of study and meet all graduation requirements of the university and the college are recommended for certification to the Arizona Department of Education.
-The Office of Student Affairs (EDB 7) maintains information about current certification requirements in Arizona and other states.
+The Office of Student Affairs maintains information about current certification requirements in Arizona and other states.

 The College of Education also offers courses for certified teachers leading to special endorsements by the Arizona Department of Education.
-Of special interest are endorsements in the areas of bilingual education (BLE), early childhood education, English as a second language (ESL), middle school education, and reading.
+Of special interest are endorsements in the areas of bilingual education, early childhood education, English as a second language (ESL), middle school education, and reading.
 The bilingual education endorsement is required of all teachers specifically responsible for providing bilingual instruction.
-The English as a second language endorsement is required of all teachers specifically responsible for providing ESL instruction.
-Students should contact the Office of Student Affairs for information and advisement regarding teaching concentrations or special teaching endorsements.
+The ESL endorsement is required of all teachers specifically responsible for providing ESL instruction.
+Students should contact the Office of Student Affairs for information and advising regarding teaching concentrations or special teaching endorsements.